Develop-X/AWS/glossary.md

 * **S3(Simple Storage Service)**: S3 is a file-based storage or object based storage.
 Allows us to store files in the cloud of sizes ranging from 1 byte to 5 terabytes

 * **Storage gateway**: A service that connects on-premise software appliance with cloud based storage to provide seamless and secure integration between organizations on premise IT equipment and AWS storage infrastructure.

+* **Snowball**: This is a data transport solution that uses secure appliances to transfer large amounts of data, into and out of AWS.
+It addresses common challenges with large-scale data transfers such as high network costs, long transfer times, and security concerns.

+* **SMS(Server Migration Service)**: does same work as the DMS but targets virtual machines, to replicate vms to aws cloud

 #### T names